kodadot/developers/developers/core-concepts/kodadot-stack/index.md

 ## Indexers: SubQuery
 SubQuery is a service used for accessing indexed and queryable blockchain data.
 It eliminates the overhead of building a custom backend for Polkadot, Substrate, and Avalanche projects.
 At KodaDot, we use a custom implementation of the SubQuery indexer as our primary API for the RMRK implementation.

-To understand more about indexers, read through the [SubQuery documentation](https://docs.subquery.network/).
+To understand more about indexers, read through the [SubQuery documentation](https://academy.subquery.network/).

+To understand more about indexers, go to the page [What is an indexer?](/core-concepts/kodadot-stack/indexer/what-is-an-indexer)

 ## Serverless Functions
 Serverless functions help us abstract server-side logic into isolated functions, making it easy to access through API endpoints.
 This includes tasks like receiving keys and pinning.